 Now that you’re prepared and have made contact with us, it’s time to start your session.

 Step 2: Meet with Your Credit Counselor

 Your counselor will begin your session by reviewing your current situation, including:

 - Your income

 - Your debt

-With your permission, we’ll also pull and review your credit report and FICO credit score.
+With your permission, we’ll also pull and review your credit report.
 When we pull your report it is considered an “educational pull.”
 Pulling your credit report in this way does not affect your credit-worthiness and will help us get a much clearer picture of your situation, enabling us to provide you with valuable insights.

 In addition to discussing any questions and other documents you’ve brought to the session, you and your counselor will talk about your financial goals.
 Typical goals include:

 - Planning for a vacation